dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 404 => Buttons Denied!
 Sometimes it's better not to push those buttons if you don't know what you're doing.
 Pushing all of them is bad.
 DO NOT DO IT.
 CLEAR?

+### No Great Feat is an Accident

+No one does anything truly great by accident ... well, almost no one.
+But there are a fortunate few, whereby serendipity of fate or accidental life circumstance, who life equips with not only the insight required to understand the importance of these **facets of greatness**, but also the mind and behaviors to clear a path.
+And the spirit to conquer these challenges.

+Speaking of clearing a path, I blogged about some [crazy dreams](/posts/2016-05-14-oneironautics-questing-for-lucidity.html where my mind needed me to do just that.

+### Guard Your Will to Fight

+This is why you must guard your will to fight.
+No matter how capable your mind and body are, if your spirit is broken, you will give up.
+Your most dangerous enemies will go for that first.
+The kinds of people you need to look out for won't directly attack you.
+People like that are easy to deal with.
+They practically take care of themselves!
+If you look like an asshole or overtly coerce someone emotionally, people aren't going to want to deal with you.

+Your more capable and dangerous opponents will not be overt.
+They will seek to control the audience and abuse channels of communication.
+They will do so subtly, before you know what hit you.
+I wrote 20,000 words about workplace bullying.
+While I pulled the content, I've been thinking about reposting it.
+I'm tired of dealing with people and tactics like this.
+As many campaigns as there are about bullying, these tactics only seem to be more accepted as time goes on and their practitioners further entrenched.

+> I pray that this is only paranoia or confirmation bias.
+If it is
+> anything more than that, bad things are happening.

+When and if "bad things" start happening, then you'll see concerted, partisan efforts to displace specific factions of people by syphoning their income and influence.
+They will target the most vocal first and gag the rest with fear -- or worse, coerce them in secret.
+The best way to stop it is by swamping the system to turn it against itself, but that is expensive and painful.

+Anyways, these people will drain your spirit and limit your influence.
+They will identify your stongest social connections in some environment and try to sever them, exhaust them or turn them against you.
+They'll redirect your energy or place themselves between you and your manager, remapping correspondence and distort your relationship by contorting your actions or abusing the game of telephone.

+Super happy fun time, amirite?
+Enough about that.